MicrosoftDocs/azure-docs/articles/ansible/ansible-tools.md

 ## Visual Studio Code extension for Ansible

-The [Visual Studio Code for Ansible extension](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) provides several features for using Ansible from Visual Studio Code:
+The [Visual Studio Code extension for Ansible](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) provides several features for using Ansible from Visual Studio Code:

 - Auto completion of Ansible directives, modules, and plugins from the Ansible documentation as you type.
 - Code snippets display when clicking &lt;Ctrl>&lt;Space> while authoring your Ansible playbooks.